prpole/prpoleold.github.io/index.md

   credit: from John Bellamy Foster's "Marx's Ecology"
 ---

-#Welcome
+#Phillip R. Polefrone

-I'm using this site to host my DH projects and other professional resources, such as my CV and publications.
+This site hosts my DH projects and other professional resources, such as my CV and list of publications.
 See below for updates and information about works in progress.
-My CV can be found on the "CV" tag above, and projects are hosted on the "Projects" tab.
+My CV can be found on the "CV" tag above, and projects are hosted on the "Projects" tab and represented among the posts.